At these US colleges everyone works and there’s no tuition - NewsBreak

 Students work 15 hours a week during the school year and are able to graduate debt-free.
 It’s a bargain for them, as well as for the school, which can reduce costs by using students to fill many of the jobs on campus.

 “So we stay true to our mission since our founding in 1906.
-We still look after and provide an education to those who are worthy but without sufficient means,” College of the Ozarks Dean of Work Bryan Cizek said.Student loan debt: Here’s how much residents in each state owe
+We still look after and provide an education to those who are worthy but without sufficient means,” College of the Ozarks Dean of Work Bryan Cizek said.Student loan debt: Here’s how much Ohioans owe

 According to Cizek, 90 percent of each class attending the school must demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA).